UlordChain/py-ulord-api/readme.md

 This is a development [tutorial](https://github.com/UlordChain/py-ulord-api/blob/master/docs/%E6%95%99%E7%A8%8B.md) of how to develop a blog using SDK.

 ## Usage

 This package has three functions,including cli, py-api and web-API.

 ### cli

-You can use cli to print help and other functions:
+You can use cli to print help and other functions.[More details](https://github.com/UlordChain/py-ulord-api/blob/master/docs/cli_help.md)

 ```sh
 usage: ulordapi [options|sub-command] [-h]